swetoast/adguardhome-lists/README.md

 # Adguardhome Lists
-White and Blacklist for Popular Applications
+White and Blacklist for Popular Applications and Sites

 Add to  your AdGuardHome instance